betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 DAP software was given a budget of 10% of rope core memory (< 3,600 words) and 20-30% of full computational load (3-4.5 kFLOPS).
-Apollo's DAP software was the first known use of a fully digital control system for a *flying* vehicle Something like this had never been done before.
+Apollo's DAP software was the first known use of a fully digital control system for a *flying* vehicle.
+Something like this had never been done before.
 It would take 4 developers 3 years and 2000 words of rope core to develop DAP sofware.
 A crtical technological advancement was the introduction of *Kalman* filtering as the main control logic.
 A key optimization